 Over the years, Ontonix has become an independent Think Tank, a center of independent research, beyond just a technology company.

 In 2009 he launched technology to monitor complexity and stability of patients in Intensive Care Units, www.ontomed.net.
 He has published diverse articles in Cardiology Journals.
-He is also researching the use of QCM in conjunction with Molecular Dynamics in order to determine toxicity of molecules - md2qcm.
+He is also researching the use of QCM in conjunction with Molecular Dynamics in order to determine physio-chemical properties of molecules.

 He developed a new theory of risk which has been published in 2009 in a book entitled "A New Theory of Risk and Rating".
 That same year he launched the first Resilience Rating robot for businesses, an innovative, objective and transparent rating system, which is based on science, not on the so called ‘expert’ opinions.
 The system is used to measure the resilience of corporations, funds, investment portfolios, countries, regions, markets as well as that of the entire global financial system.